 When you own an ETF, you earn the difference between your purchase price and your sale price on the open market, plus any dividends.
 With a mutual fund, you earn the actual net asset value gain or loss from the time of purchase to sale.

-Exchange-traded funds regularly report their holdings, sometimes disclosing their entire portfolios on their company web pages.
-Mutual funds are only required to report their holdings quarterly, within 60 days of the period’s end.
+Exchange-traded funds frequently report their holdings, sometimes disclosing their entire portfolios on their company web pages.
+Mutual funds report their holdings quarterly or semi-annually.

 Choosing Between Mutual Funds and ETFs